 EVOLVE for the Consumer

-Engage for better connection: Personalised ads, proximity marketing, and using new technology such as AR, VR, AI, chatbots, and so on are all ways for brands to communicate with their customers, both offline and online.
+Engage for better connectivity: Personalised ads, proximity marketing, and using new technology such as AR, VR, AI, chatbots, and so on are all ways for brands to communicate with their customers, both offline and online.

 Gearing Up For The Future

 Businesses must now, more than ever, consider how they can navigate today's volatility by preparing for the future.
-Leaders are thinking increasingly about disruption and strategizing to make their businesses more resilient and efficient in order to place their companies for long-term success in the recovery.
+Leaders are thinking increasingly about disruption and strategizing to make their businesses more resilient and efficient to place their companies for long-term success in the recovery.
 As CGS organizations think of the more distant future, three key areas should be considered.

 1. Build Business Resilience: Create Next-gen Agility In Operations